haleyhedlin/CHRPT/README.md

 # CHRPT
-This repository contains the code to develop and validate the risk prediction tool described in the manuscript 'Development and Validation of a Comprehensive Health Risk Prediction Tool for Post-Menopausal Women' with the hopes that others will apply these methods to new cohorts.
+This repository contains the code to develop and validate the risk prediction tool described in the manuscript 'Development of a Comprehensive Health Risk Prediction Tool for Post-Menopausal Women' with the hopes that others will apply these methods to new cohorts.
 The code used to create the web app using Shiny is also provided.

 model_build.R contains the R code for model building and internal validation code for the event-first model